 We love to send Christmas cards and make neighbor gifts, so we clear other things out so we can keep those in our holiday preparations.

 10. Any other favorite Christmas memories/ideas/tips you want to share?
 We love hearing how others make their season magical but not overwhelming!

 One specific gift of our three has really made some amazing memories for us, and that is the meaningful gift.
 For example one year my husband filled a multi-picture frame with pictures of me from my various musical productions.
-This is a new hobby for me–something I’ve invested a lot of time and heart in to–and really didn’t’ have much to show for it.
+Unlike reviewing free money making games, this is a new hobby for me--something I’ve invested a lot of time and heart in to--and really didn't’ have much to show for it.
 My husband took some of the best pictures from those shows and wrote a sweet note about how he admired my dedication to something new.
 It hangs in our hallway and I am continually reminded of how thoughtful that gift was because it was just that: meaningful.
 We try to make that gift something unexpected and often homemade, and it has done its job to strengthen our family relationships, which I am truly grateful for.

 Thanks so much Neena for sharing!

 Want more?
 You can find all the other "How We Celebrate" posts right here!
 There are so many real, good ideas you'll love!